sandboxnu/graduatenu/packages/scrapers-v2/src/parse/README.md

 - how do we split RANGEs? maybe add an intermediary stage wouldn't be too bad actually
 - generates very nicely, and is easy to specify the parse transitions (left recursive automatically)
 - we should potentially modify the range definitions to account for high/low courseId instead of using 0-9999

-guide to learning nearley syntax

-- AFAICT `:?` `:+` and `:*` mean the same thing as their regexp counterparts, and all modify how many times a matcher is applied
-- the order of operations is as follows:
-  - tokens, and the `:?`... operators
-  - parentheses (construct a group)
-  - apply post process function
-  - the `|` (union) operator
-- for each rule, all the matched tokens are passed to the post process function as the first argument via an array
-- in the rule `example -> TEST _ TEST {% processTest %}`, processTest would receive an array of three elements, the first being whatever matched TEST, the second \_, and etc.
-- in the rule `example -> TEST:+ _ TEST`, the post process function would still receive a single array of three items, but the first item would be a list of the one or more things that TEST matched.
-- for each result, the parser will produce an array of the possible parsings of the provided tokens. this should usually be a list of one item, but it may be more.

 ## notes for comment implementation later on